top of page

 Feb 93 min read

 At some point, almost every small business owner says the same thing: “We don’t have the budget right now.”
 “Marketing is expensive.”
 “We’ll invest once sales improve.”
 At the same time, things feel messy.
 Instagram feels random.
 The website is outdated.
 Ads were tried once, didn’t work, and were quietly stopped.
 Everyone is busy, but nothing feels predictable.
 So marketing gets labelled as “something we’ll come back to later.”
-The Uncomfortable Truth About Marketing Struggle
+Most small businesses don't struggle with marke

 Amir Zinati